SAP-archive/mta-job-scheduler/README.md

  - Clone this repo [https://github.com/SAP-samples/mta-job-scheduler.git](https://github.com/SAP-samples/mta-job-scheduler.git) into your local system or IDE of choice.

- - Modify the mta.yaml to specify your specific CI/CD configuration (optional).
+ - Modify the mta.yaml to indicate your APP_URL once it's deployed.
+You can additionally set the properties relating to CICD_UI, WEBHOOK_URL, and SECRET_TOKEN if you want to try the scheduled build example (optional).

  ```
 ...